-Box 9.1

-Effective Global Health Program: Operation Hernia
+Box .1 Effective Global Health Program: Operation Hernia

-Operation Hernia, a nonprofit organization based in the United Kingdom, is an effective program aimed at combating inguinal hernia in low- and middle-income countries (LMICs).
+The U. K. nonprofit organization, Operation Hernia, is an example of an effective program aimed at combating inguinal hernia in LMICs.
 Years before Operation Hernia began, a "sister city" relationship was established between Takoradi, Ghana, and Plymouth, United Kingdom.
 In 2005, Andrew Kingsnorth and Chris Oppong, surgeons from Plymouth Hospital, initiated the first Operation Hernia mission to Ghana.
 With support from the British High Commissioner and the European Hernia Society, the team of surgeons repaired 130 hernias during their first one-week mission (Kingsnorth and others 2006).
-Since then, Operation Hernia has established a Hernia Treatment Center in Takoradi and expanded its services to 10 countries in Africa, Asia, Eastern Europe, and Latin America.
-This organization has supported more than 85 humanitarian missions and treated more than 9,000 patients with hernias worldwide.^a
+Since then, Operation Hernia has worked to establish a Hernia Treatment Center in Takoradi and expanded its services to 10 countries in Asia, Latin America, Sub-Saharan Africa, and Eastern Europe.
+This organization has supported over 85 humanitarian missions and treated over 9,000 patients with hernias worldwide (Operation Hernia 2013).